Recitey is now in early access.Download the beta

 Press a key.
 Talk.
 The polished version appears at your cursor.Not a transcript.
 The sentence you wish you'd typed.

-The transcription happens on your machine.
-Audio never leaves your device.
+The transcription happens on your machine, so by default your audio stays on your device.
 Free is uncapped because there is no per-call cost when the model is local.
-Pro adds an optional cloud rewrite, with a 30-day refund.
+Pro adds optional cloud modes, with a 30-day refund.

 Most voice tools live in a cloud, bill by the minute, and stop working offline.
 Recitey runs offline by default.

-Mac and Linux are coming.
-Today, this is for the people who write all day on a Windows machine.
+Linux is on the roadmap.
+Today, this is for the people who write all day on Windows or macOS.

 Built for